 The building, the former Royal Tobacco Factory of Seville, was the first tobacco factory established in Europe.
-On its main facade, we can find among its decorations a reminder of the time of the Discovery of America, with some reliefs such as the grinding of tobacco, sailboats and busts representing Christopher Columbus and Hernan Cortes, as well as two Indians, one of them smoking a pipe.
+On its main facade, among its decorations, we can find a reminder of the time of the Discovery of America, with some reliefs such as the grinding of tobacco, sailboats and busts representing Christopher Columbus and Hernan Cortes, as well as two Indians, one of them smoking a pipe.

-The Royal Mint of Seville was the nerve centre where the gold and silver of the era was fused and later converted into frames and doubloons to later support the European economy in the sixteenth century, the time of the New World Conquistadors.
+The Royal Mint of Seville was the nerve centre where the gold and silver of the era was fused and later converted into frames and doubloons to later support the European economy in the 16th century, the time of the New World Conquistadors.

 The Recruitment House was created to encourage and regulate trade and navigation with the New World.
-It occupied a section of the Real Alcazar known as the Admirals’ Quarters.
+It occupied a section of the Real Alcázar known as the Admirals’ Quarters.
 What survives of the old Recruitment House is only a part of what it occupied in its time, such as the Admiral’s Hall and the Hearing Room, which we can visit today in the Reales Alcázares.

 The Lonja House of Merchants of Seville was created as a trade association to protect the commerce of the city against the “non-bourgeois”.
 The construction of a building for the headquarters of the Lonja, which took place between 1584 and 1598 on the same avenue, was chosen next to the Cathedral, where it stands today.
 This building would end up being the headquarters of the Archive of the Indies.

-The General Archive of the Indies of Seville was created in 1785 to centralize in one place all the documentation concerning the administration of the Spanish colonies that had been dispersed around various archives until them: Simancas, Cadiz and Seville.
+The General Archive of the Indies of Seville was created in 1785 to centralize in one place all the documentation concerning the administration of the Spanish colonies that had been dispersed around various archives until them: Simancas, Cádiz and Seville.

 At the Cathedral of Seville, we also find several points to visit related to the discovery of America:

 - Tomb of Columbus.
 The tomb of Christopher Columbus has been located at the Cathedral of Seville since 1899.
-A monument with four heralds, representing the four Spanish kingdoms (Castile, Leon, Aragon and Navarre) hold a coffin.
+A monument with four heralds, representing the four Spanish kingdoms (Castile, Leon, Aragón and Navarre) hold a coffin.